digitalscream/ipex-llm-fastchat-docker/README.md

   --model-path TheBloke/laser-dolphin-mixtral-2x7b-dpo-AWQ --load-in-low-bit asym_int4
 ```

+3. Play with it.
+Visit `http://localhost:7860` in your browser and off you go.
+For extra points, if you're a VS Code user, you can install the Continue extension.
+The base URL is `http://localhost:8000/v1`, and just set the API key to `EMPTY`.

 # What's performance like?

 My system is a Ryzen 3600 with 96GB RAM and an Arc A770 16GB.
 With Mistral 7b, I see around 60 tokens/s.
 With Mixtral 2x7b AWQ, that drops to 30-40 tokens/s (understandably).
 If you're seeing ~8-10 tokens/s, then I can almost guarantee that you haven't installed the latest GPU drivers.